coderaiser/node-writejson/README.md

 npm i writejson --save
 ```
 ## How to use?
-To handle formating optional argument `options` could be used accroding to [JSON.stringify][StringifyURL].
+To handle formating optional argument `options` could be used according to [JSON.stringify][StringifyURL].

 ### API